 Question related to the EAHP Statement 5.5: 'Hospital pharmacists should help to decrease the risk of medication errors by disseminating evidence-based approaches to error reduction including computerised decision support’.
 Survey question 5.5.2 read “Our hospital pharmacy uses computerised decision support to reduce the risk of medication errors”.

-The responses to the question ‘Our hospital pharmacy uses computerised decision support to reduce the risk of medication errors' are shown below in Figure 6.
+The responses to the question ‘Our hospital pharmacy uses computerised decision support to reduce the risk of medication errors' are shown in Figure 6.
 The mean response for countries was 45% positive, showing this statement is not currently implemented widely across European hospitals.
 This response is slightly higher than the result from the 2015 survey, which was 44%, indicating that progress on this issue may be stagnant.
+For the countries who responded to both surveys, 18 countries saw an increase in the number of positive responses, and 14 countries saw a decrease in the number of positive responses in the 2017 survey compared to the 2015 survey.
 The positive response rate between countries was variable, as in 19 countries less than half of the respondents gave a positive response but 6 countries gave an average positive response of 75% or greater.

 When asked what is preventing the use of computerised decision support to reduce the risk of medication errors, the most frequent response was lack of capacity (223 responses), not considered to be a priority by my managers (168 responses) and lack of capability (126 responses).
 From the ‘Other’ category are several comments from different countries stating that they are in the process of setting up or developing a system, but other respondents indicated IT infrastructure and lack of finance were problematic.
 A number of responses also indicated that documentation is paper based.